flow-hydraulics/flow-wallet-api/README.md

 ## Configuration

 The application is configured using _environment variables_.
+Make sure to prefix variables with `"FLOW_WALLET_"`

 If you have an existing `.env` file (or you were using `-envfile`) you can run a command with the variables loaded: